mapbender/mapbender-starter/CONTRIBUTING.md

 Third-party patches are essential for the preservation of high standards in [Mapbender].

-We simply cannot access the huge number of platforms and myriad configurations for running [Mapbender].
+We simply cannot access the huge number of platforms and myriad configurations which run [Mapbender].

 We want it as easy as possible to carry out changes to get the [modules] in your environment to run.

-There are a few [guidelines][rules] that we need contributors to follow so that we can have a chance of keeping on top of things.
+Therefore, we provide a few [guidelines][rules] that every contributor has to follow, in order that we have a chance of keeping on top of things.

 # Architecture